Mikey Smith: Life and work

-Smith was educated at Kingston College and the St. George's College Extension School.
+Born in Kingston, Jamaica, in 1954, Smith was educated at Kingston College and the St. George's College Extension School.
 He also studied at the Jamaican School of Drama with Jean "Binta" Breeze and Oku Onuora.
-Linton Kwesi Johnson released some of Smith's work on his LKJ label.
+Some of Smith's work was released by Linton Kwesi Johnson on his LKJ label.
 Smith appeared on the BBC television series Ebony and the BBC also broadcast a documentary based on his association with Johnson.

 "Mi Cyaan Believe It" is most remembered for Smith's heartfelt phrase: "Laaawwwd - mi cyaan believe it - mi seh - mi cyaan believe it."
 In 1982, Smith released his debut album and performed extensively in Europe supporting such acts as Gregory Isaacs.
 He recorded a session for John Peel, which was broadcast by the BBC on 4 May 1982.